 - What's On

 - Plan My Visit

-Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net, (4 miles, 7kms)
+Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net(4 miles, 7 km)

-Set in attractive gardens and woodland, Druidstone caters for the imagination of all ages.
-Go on a walk through the enchanted woodland, enjoy hands on experience with the farmyard animals.
+Set in attractive gardens and woodland, Druidstone Park caters for the imagination of all ages.
+Go on a walk through the enchanted woodland and enjoy hands on experiences with the farmyard animals.

 Castle Street, Canterbury, CT1 2PR, Tel: 01227 862162, Email(3 miles, 5 km)

 The ruins of the Canterbury Norman Castle keep and castle walls and one of the three original royal castles in Kent.
 There are interpretation panels, a tactile model of the castle (circa 1200AD) and elevated viewing areas.